sethmiles/bar-chart/README.md

 Option | Type | Description
 --- | --- | ---
-width | Number | Defines width of bar chart height | Number | Defines height of bar chart margin | hash including top, right, bottom, and left | Defines the margins of the bar chart
+data | Array of Objects | This is required.
+Each object should represent one bar, and the data accessors are options as well width | Number | Defines width of bar chart height | Number | Defines height of bar chart margin | hash including top, right, bottom, and left | Defines the margins of the bar chart